hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 A XoT policy should specify

 * If TSIG or SIG(0) is required
-* What kind of TLS is required (Opportunistic, Strict or mTLS)
+* What kind of TLS is required (Opportunistic, Strict or Mutual TLS)
 * If IP based ACLs should also be used.

 Since this may require configuration of a number of servers who may be under